Judges for Small Claims Court Cases in Crosby County

 Small Claims Court Clerk

-Small claims court trials are very informal compared to a regular civil trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+It will likely be pretty quick.
+A jury trial will likely last longer, probably a few hours.

 Crosby County Court Locations